Flash Gordon (film): In other media

 A comic book adaptation, written by Bruce Jones and illustrated by classic Flash Gordon artist Al Williamson (himself not a fan of the film due to its overall campy nature, numerous script changes and resulting alterations to his artwork), was released by Western Publishing to coincide with the film's release.
 It was serialised in three issues of the Flash Gordon comic book (#31–33) and released in a single large format softcover and hardcover editions.

-A novelisation of the film by Arthur Byron Cover was published in 1980.
+A novelization of the film by Arthur Byron Cover was published in 1980.

-To coincide and promote the film, Bally Manufacturing produced and released a Flash Gordon pinball machine in early 1981.
+To coincide with and promote the film, Bally Manufacturing produced and released a Flash Gordon pinball machine in early 1981.

 A video game adaptation for the Atari 2600 was developed by Sirius Software and published by 20th Century Fox Games in 1983.

 Home media

 The film was released in 1981 on VHS, Betamax and MCA DiscoVision, and re-released in 1998 on both Laserdisc and Region 1 DVD via Universal.
 It was released in Region 2 in 2001 (Japan) and again in 2005 (UK/Europe), with the 2005 release including commentary by Brian Blessed winning the "Commentary of the Year" award from Hotdog Magazine for his humor and enthusiasm.
 Universal Pictures released a "Saviour of the Universe Edition" DVD in North America in November 2007 to coincide with The Sci Fi Channel's new television series.
 This special edition does not include the cast and crew interviews of the Region 2 release.

 In October 2007, a high definition transfer of the film premiered on the MGM HD cable/satellite channel.

 In November 2007, Sam J. Jones and Melody Anderson together created a new commentary track for the StudioCanal DVD edition of the film.
 Flash Gordon was released on Blu-ray on 15 June 2010.

 In 2012, Universal released Flash Gordon in a four-feature DVD set along with Battlestar Galactica: Saga of a Star World, The Last Starfighter and Dune.

 Ted vs. Flash Gordon: The Ultimate Collection was released on Blu-ray plus Digital HD in May 2016, featuring this film and the unrated versions of Ted and Ted 2.

 StudioCanal re-released the film on Blu-ray and 4K Blu-ray on 3 August 2020, sourced from a new 4K restoration of the original camera negative, which was approved by director Mike Hodges.